Star-Academy/codestar-internship/Projects/Phase06-CICD/issue-template-Phase06.md

         - [ ] Add package configurations to your `.csproj`
         - [ ] Create and configure `publishPipeline.yml`
         - [ ] Release a version on github and check if NuGet package is pushed in nuget.org
-    - [ ] Create a search console app
+- [ ] Section 3: Create a search console app
     - [ ] Create console app
     - [ ] Add reference to your search library package
     - [ ] Implement console app